dsakurai/TTK-demo-install/ReadMe.md

 **Parallel Build**
 Compiling ParaView in parallel doesn't work, at least on Ubuntu 18.
 As a workaround you may initially let ParaView compile in serial and switch to a parallel build afterwards.
 Actually, after hitting approximately 10% of the build process you can stop the build (hit ctrl-C) and manually issue make with parallelization enabled.
 The make command is `cd TTK-demo-install/ParaView-prefix/src/ParaView-build && make -jN`, where N shall be replaced with the number of threads you run for the build.
 After a successful build of your ParaView, go back to the root directory `TTK-demo-install`, and issue `make` to continue building the whole project.

+**Help Documentations**
+I disabled the help system of ParaView as the required Qt help mechanism is hard to install on Ubuntu 18 if you don't have administrative rights.

+It is a good idea to activate the help, though.
+You need to switch on `PARAVIEW_USE_QTHELP` and `PARAVIEW_ENABLE_EMBEDDED_DOCUMENTATION` by doing ccmake from `ParaView-prefix/src/ParaView-build/`.